-LONDON (AP) — The Americans are coming to storm Britain's literary citadel.
+LONDON (AP) — The Americans have arrived in force for Britain's Booker literary prize.

-Founded in 1969, the Booker has previously been open only to writers from Britain, Ireland and the Commonwealth of former British colonies.
+This is the first year writers of all nationalities have been eligible for the Booker, previously open only to authors from Britain, Ireland and the Commonwealth of former British colonies.